QuickBooks Capital: Review and Complete Guide to Business Funding

 - Personal information and state-issued ID and supporting documents

-The application takes less than a business day to complete, unlike complicated loan applications.
+The application takes just a few minutes, unlike complicated loan applications.
 To start the process, go to the Capital tab in your QuickBooks Online dashboard.
 From there, most of the application will be automatically filled in from information in your account.
 Check to ensure everything is accurate, add any missing details, and submit the application.
-QuickBooks will follow up with any questions and whether you are approved in a few days.
+The QuickBooks Capital team will follow up with any questions or request any additional documentation.
+You should get a response about whether you are approved for QuickBooks Financing, typically within a few business days.

 If you’re approved, you can then choose your loan amount based on the amount you’re approved for.
-The money will be deposited into your business bank account one to two business days after that.
+The money will be deposited into your business bank account shortly after that.